jina-ai/jina/docs/fundamentals/clean-code.md

-# Writing Clean & Efficient Code with Jina
+# Clean & Efficient Code

 Jina is designed as a lean and efficient framework.
 Solutions built on top of Jina also mean to be so.
 Here are some tips to help you write beautiful and efficient code.